Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Comparison of Movement Frameworks

 with the predicted trajectory $r$ and the original trajectory $o$, both of length $N$.
-Here we assessed how close the end points of the generalization come to the targets set by the human demonstration, regardless of the trajectory shape.
+Here we assessed how close the end-points of the generalization come to the targets set by the human demonstration, regardless of the trajectory shape.
 This is to test the end-point convergence of the two GMM models.

 Since the SEDS model does not always converge to the target position \textit{on time} (see Section \ref{sec:modeldifferences}), we evaluated the generalization performance of SEDS for two cases: 1) under the condition with fixed trajectory duration (labelled SEDS in figures) as for the other models.
 Here, the fixed trajectory duration corresponds to the duration of the human demonstration.
 2) under the relaxed condition on trajectory duration (labelled SEDS*).
 For this, we first did an estimation of acceptable time convergence.
 We measured how much longer the longest of the three repetitions of a human movement takes compared to the shortest one.
 We found that 95\,\% of all longest human demonstrations completed in less than 38\,\% more time than the shortest demonstration for the same task.
 Therefore, we counted a SEDS generalization successful under the relaxed time condition if it completed within 72.5\,\% and 138\,\% of the duration of the human demonstration and computed the generalization error only among those successful generalizations.